 \section{Details of the Curves in Figure~\ref{fig:1}}

-The MMSE values plotted in Fig.~\ref{fig:1} correspond to the asymptotic normalized MMSE of a {\it sequence} codes.
-More precisely, given a code $\cC_o$, we define,
+The MMSE values plotted in Fig.~\ref{fig:1} correspond to the asymptotic normalized MMSE of a {\it sequence} of codes.
+More precisely, given a code $\cC_0$, we define,

-where $\bX$ is the transmitted codeword, which is randomly distributed in $\cC_o$, $\bY$ is the channel output at the destination and $\hbX(\bY)$ is the MMSE estimate of $\bX$ given $\bY$.
-Note that we assume no distinction is made between information and parity bits, and estimation of the values of {\it all} transmitted code bits is performed.
+where $\bX$ is the transmitted codeword, which is uniformly randomly distributed in $\cC_0$, $\bY$ is the channel output at the destination and $\hbX(\bY)$ is the MMSE estimate of $\bX$ given $\bY$.
+Note that we make no distinction between information and parity bits, and estimation of the values of all is performed.